-OAuth: Your application must send an OAuth 2.0 token with any request that accesses private user data.
-Your application sends a client ID and, possibly, a client secret to obtain a token.
+OAuth 2.0: Whenever your application requests private user data, it must send an OAuth 2.0 token along with the request.
+Your application first sends a client ID and, possibly, a client secret to obtain a token.
 You can generate OAuth 2.0 credentials for web applications, service accounts, or installed applications.

-Public API access: A request that does not provide an OAuth 2.0 token must send an API key.
+API keys: A request that does not provide an OAuth 2.0 token must send an API key.
 The key identifies your project and provides API access, quota, and reports.

 To keep your API keys secure, follow the best practices for securely using API keys.

 After you have an API key, your application can append the query parameter